moorepants/eme150a/content/pages/faq.rst

 *Can I use a programmable calculator for the exams?*
    No, I do not allow anything but a simple scientific calculator.
 Spend $10 and get one for the exams.
+*Will we have to memorize equations for exams?*
+   You will have to know the basic equations from the course.
+Elaborate equations will be provided.
+An equation sheet may also be allowed for exams.